The Carol of Lights for 2013 will be held on Saturday, December 7th from 4-8pm in Downtown Campbell.

 A couple of years after the original tree was felled, its seedlings were planted nearby on the grounds currently occupied by the Heritage Theater and the Campbell Community Center.
 Twenty years later, the sturdy and strong new tree became the focus of the first Carol of Lights in a tree lighting ceremony on Dec.
 3rd, 1986.

-Since then, the Carol of Lights has been held on the first Sunday of each December and has grown to become a landmark tradition for the City of Campbell.
 Today, the Carol of Lights is cherished by Campbell residents as a tremendous show of community spirit and widely celebrated by people all around the South Bay as a wonderfully cheerful way to usher in the holiday season.
 The Carol of Lights truly is an event for all ages that gets the entire community involved.
 It's a holiday block party of sorts in the streets of Downtown Campbell where you might find a snow zone play area, petting zoo, Santa visits, hot chocolate being handed out by local charities, Christmas carolers, merry bands of musicians, dancers, street performers, horse drawn "sleigh rides", fun holiday displays, food, and late shopping hours at many of the stores in Downtown Campbell.

 In 2005, the Carol of Lights had had grown such a reputation that the Travel Channel even showed up to do a profile spot on the event for one of their shows.
 Ironically, the community of Campbell almost had to pass on the honor of being featured in national media because the city lacked the budget to fund the event.
 The threat of breaking tradition and turning one of the most festive evenings in the South Bay into a silent Sunday was averted by group led by Sally Howe, publisher of the Campbell Express newspaper.
 Her group, the Committee for the Carol of Lights, banded together to organize and find volunteers and donors to not only bring the lights, fun, and cheer back for a 19th year in a row, but bring it back even bigger than years before.